-The Tarrant Regional Water District (TRWD) is the primary supplier of raw water used by over 50 municipal and non-municipal entities located both within and outside of Tarrant County.
+The Tarrant Regional Water District is the primary supplier of raw water used by over 50 municipal and non-municipal entities located both within and outside of Tarrant County.
 Among the major customers of the District are the cities of Fort Worth, Arlington, and Mansfield, and a wholesale water provider, the Trinity River Authority (TRA).

-The City receives water from TRWD's Benbrook, Cedar Creek and Richland Chambers Reservoirs.
+The City receives water from TRWD's Cedar Creek and Richland Chambers Reservoirs.
 Water from these reservoirs is transported through transmission facilities to Lake Arlington and the John F. Kubala Water Treatment Plant.
+In August 1998, TRWD also began delivering water from the U.S. Army Corps of Engineers-owned reservoir Lake Benbrook.
 This water supply service was initially provided under the terms and provisions of a contract dated July 13, 1971.
 Under that contract, TRWD agrees to supply all of the City's municipal water requirements during its term.